 Corrected a few errors and mumblings in the paragraph about using the CLR for linked servers in the article How to Share Data Between Stored Procedures.

 Rewrote most parts of the article Arrays and Lists in SQL Server 2008 Using Table-Valued Parameters.
-I found that was extremely easy to write a class that parses a comma-delimited string and feed the constructor of that class as the parameter value to a TVP, why I have replaced the previous examples with this one.
+I found that was extremely easy to write a class that parses a comma-delimited string and feed the constructor of that class as the parameter value to a TVP, which is why I have replaced the previous examples with this one.
 I have also added two examples on how to load a file through a TVP, one non-streaming and one streaming example.
 I've also added information on how you can specify that the data you pass to the TVP is already sorted.
 As a consequenc, I have also updated the section on TVPs in the performance appendix, but I have not run any new performance tests.

 Added a note about SQL Server Data Tools and sharing temp tables to the article How to Share Data Between Stored Procedures.